So what makes a waterfall a waterfall?

 Admittedly, the answer to this question requires quite a bit of subjectivity.
 Our answer to this question could very well be different than someone else and we may never come to an agreement.

-For that matter, we mind as well include Example 1 (Manafossen), which I'm sure just about everyone will agree is a waterfall.
+For that matter, we mind as well include the first example in the dozen above (Månafossen) as I’m sure just about everyone will agree that this is a waterfall.

 So why did this waterfall get attention when there are thousands (maybe millions) of other miniscule ones that don’t even get noticed?